khulnasoft/integrations-core/marklogic/README.md

 #### Host

 1. Edit the `marklogic.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your MarkLogic performance data.
 See the [sample `marklogic.d/conf.yaml` file][8] for all available configuration options.
-For user-related settings in the config file, use the Datadog Agent user you created.
+For user-related settings in the config file, use the Khulnasoft Agent user you created.

 2. [Restart the Agent][9].